For the past three plus decades, Benford Standley has worked to better the conditions faced by

 tees on Mental Health, and the Governor of Texas called up the Texas Rangers to investigate the

 allegations that were made by Benford Standley.
-He consulted with the Governor's office to help
+He consulted with the Governor's office and

 that falls upon these millions of children.
 He co-created an award winning video about runaway